thisisevanfox/nhl-my-team-ios-widget/README.md

    * Add it with size "medium".
    * Make sure to choose "Run script" for "When Interacting".

+## Register for updates
+Don't want to miss a update for this widget?
+Just head over to [this](https://forms.gle/4SBmYLcVgzFak7SZ9) GoogleForm, type your e-Mail adress and I'll send you an e-Mail when a new update is released.

 ## Frequently Asked Questions (FAQs)
 All Frequently Asked Question are collected [here](https://github.com/thisisevanfox/nhl-my-team-ios-widget/blob/main/FAQ.md).